A 'cheap' VW Golf GTI that was 30,000km from a $5,200 engine job

 More case studies

 Private seller.
 Asking $42,990.
 Listing claimed 'genuine 480km range'.
-Our AVILOO flash test put the pack at 71.8% SoH — well outside warranty and a known precursor to module failure.
+Our AVILOO flash test put the pack at 82.4% SoH — well below the ~90% expected for the year and km, and degrading on a trajectory that points to an out-of-warranty replacement bill the next owner inherits.

 $7,800 negotiated off · buyer purchasedA 'one-owner' Ranger that had been hit hard at the rear

 Dealer listing, 'no accident history'.
 Our paint-depth gauge read 380μm across the tailgate and rear quarter — twice the factory thickness.
-The dealer eventually disclosed a Cat 3 repairable write-off.
+The dealer eventually disclosed the vehicle was a recorded repairable write-off.

 Book the same inspection.